Copyediting 1: Introduction

 Who is this course suitable for?

-This course is suitable for anyone who is either thinking about moving into copyediting or finds that they have to copyedit as part of their job but have had little formal training.
+This course is suitable for anyone contemplating a career in copyediting and for those who need to copyedit as part of their job but who have had little formal training.

-This course demonstrates the basics of how to copyedit, both on hard copy using BSI symbols and on Word documents using Track Changes.
+This course demonstrates the basics of how to copyedit Word documents using Track Changes.
 It explains the differences between proofreading and copyediting, and gives information and exercises on how a copyeditor works on various types of text, including text with illustrations.

 This course is available as an online self-assessed course (see below) or as a workshop.